core doctests require a separate invocation (package name shadows stdlib `core`):

 Tests

-This page documents all unit and integration tests in the Rust backend workspace (393 tests across 7 crates).
+This page documents all unit and integration tests in the Rust backend workspace (across 8 crates, including the score scoring crate).
 Run them with:

 cargo test --workspace --tests